waynemunro/document-generation-solution-accelerator/README.md

 It leverages Azure OpenAI Service and Azure AI Search, to identify relevant documents, summarize unstructured information, and generate document templates.

-The sample data is sourced from generic AI-generated promissory notes.The documents are intended for use as sample data only.
+The sample data is sourced from generic AI-generated promissory notes.
+The documents are intended for use as sample data only.

 ### Solution architecture
 |![image](./docs/images/DocGen_Azure_AI_Foundry_Architecture.png)|